dimitri-nicolo/calico/v2.4/networking/federation/kubeconfig.md

 canonical_url: https://docs.tigera.io/v2.3/usage/federation/kubeconfig
 ---

-Before installing {{site.prodname}}, you must complete the following steps on each cluster in the federation.
+Before installing {{site.tseeprodname}}, you must complete the following steps on each cluster in the federation.

 1. Access the cluster using a `kubeconfig` with administrative privileges.